top of page

 What and Why

 Essaouira (Tamazight: ⵜⴰⵚⵚⵓⵔⵜ, Taṣṣort) is a fishing port established by the Portuguese during the 16th century CE.
 In the early 16th century CE, the king of Portugal, Dom Manuel I (né Manuel Aviz), ordered a fortress to be built there and named it Royal Castle of Mogador (Portuguese: Castelo Real de Mogador).
-Mogador was the ancient name of the city which comes from the Phoenician word migdol, meaning small fortress.
+Mogador was the ancient name of the city which comes from the Old Egyptian word 'mktr' or 'migdol', meaning 'small fortress'.

 The Jewish influence also came during the same time.
 Mohammed III encouraged Moroccan Jews to settle in the town and handle the trade with Europe.
 Jews once comprised 40% of the population of the city.
 The city flourished until the caravan trade died, and superseded by direct European shipping trade with sub-Saharan Africa.
-After the First World War, Morocco became a French protectorate and hence the city shows a potpourri of Portuguese, Jewish, French and Arabic cultures.
+After the World War I, Morocco (ⵍⵎⵖⵔⵉⴱ, Lmeɣrib) became a French protectorate (French: Protectorat français au Maroc) and hence the city shows a potpourri of Portuguese, Jewish, French and Arabic cultures and a mix of influences that remain visible in Essaouira’s architecture, lifestyle, and open-minded culture.
+Today, the city maintains its sense of multi-culturalism, with all ethnic communities contributing to its diverse heritage.
+Moreover the city is also known for its white-washed walls, vibrant souqs, and expansive beaches, Essaouira has a unique charm that attracts travellers, artists, and musicians from all over the world.

 Essaouira is also the centre of the most important produces from Morocco, the argan (ⴰⵔⴳⴰⵏ).